some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The order of the length and type field may be adjusted by the interface specification.
+The order of the length and type field is adjustable by the interface specification.
 If this is not specified the default layout as in :need:`feat_req_someip_264` shall be used.

 .. feat_req:: 🎯
     :id: feat_req_someip_563